 Schools must consult current student medical information and/or health plans in accordance with the Managing students' health support needs at school procedure.
 Record information about any student condition (e.g. physical or medical) that may inhibit safe engagement in the activity and include specific support measures within emergency procedures.

 Emergency and first-aid

-Emergency plans and injury management procedures (e.g. provision of) must be established for foreseeable incidents (e.g. separation from group, medical emergency, thunderstorm, first aid, preventing and managing snake bites).
+Emergency plans and injury management procedures must be established for foreseeable incidents (e.g. separation from group, evacuation procedure, thunderstorm, snake bites).

 Adult supervisors must have: